vickmuir/vpc-on-classic-block-storage/block_storage_is_encryption.md

 ibmcloud is volume-create VOLUME_NAME PROFILE_NAME ZONE_NAME [--encryption-key ENCRYPTION_KEY] [--capacity CAPACITY] [--iops IOPS] [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME] [--json]
 ```

 The `--encryption-key` parameter takes the CRN of the root key.
 Obtain the CRN of the root key in your key management service instance.
-For information, see the [VSI documentation on customer-managed encryption](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-creating-instances-byok#provision-byok-cli).
+For information, see the [virtual server instance documentation on customer-managed encryption](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-creating-instances-byok#provision-byok-cli).
 For information on creating block storage volumes using the CLI, see  [Creating block storage volumes using the CLI](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage-cli).

 The following example shows a new volume created with customer-managed encryption.